Pensioners’ economic wellbeing

 - Ilmakunnas & Mäkinen 2020.
 Age differences in material deprivation in Finland: How do consensus and prevalence-based weighting approaches change the picture?
 (Springer)

 - Laihiala 2019.
-Eläkeläiset hyväntekeväisyysruoka-avun asiakkaina (pensioners seeking charity food-aid) (Julkari)
+Eläkeläiset hyväntekeväisyysruoka-avun asiakkaina (pensioners as recipients of charitable food aid; Julkari)

 Read more on Etk.fi: